vinitwadgaonkar/Uber-Price-Fare-Prediction-System/README.md

-Sure, here is a sample README file for this project:

 Predicting the Price of an Uber Ride
 The goal of this project is to predict the price of an Uber ride from a given pickup point to the agreed drop-off location using data from a dataset provided on Kaggle.